rjmah/bay-area-PD-data-viz/notes on mapping.md

 *notes for essay*

-mapbox and leaflet.js together? i can link to mapbox.js without leaflet and load leaflet separately

-d3 stacked bar charts in an iframe in each tooltip

-**Stacked percentage bar chart** d3

 Data source:
 cops = 2007 Law Enforcement Management and Administrative Statistics (LEMAS) survey by the USDOJ Bureau of Justice Statistics